mjz-smu/codelab_instructions/README.md

 | Execution      | -> | 3.
 Execute benchmark tests       |
 | Teardown       | -> | 3.
 Execute benchmark tests       |
 | Publish        | -> | 4.
 Analyze test data             |

-PKB is a strong starting effort at meeting most of the needs of any end-to-end performance benchmarking project.

 The Initial focus is on reducing the friction with PKB while answering performance-related questions for GCP customers.